pulkit6559/solid-decentralized-notes/README.md

 3. Public sharing of notes
 4. Display all notes for user
 5. Add friends and share notes with them

+## Future possible work
-6. (*) Associate notes with tags, eg (private and public) and also with specific tags (Mathematics, physics, screenplay)
+1. (*) Associate notes with tags, eg (private and public) and also with specific tags (Mathematics, physics, screenplay)
-7. (*) Functionality for users to give edit suggestions to public “read-only” notes
+2. (*) Functionality for users to give edit suggestions to public “read-only” notes
-8. (*) Link ideas -> create a knowledge graph (a sentence/phrase in note X can be linked-to note Y) (*) Tentative functionalities, not to be included in the POC.
+3. (*) Link ideas -> create a knowledge graph (a sentence/phrase in note X can be linked-to note Y)
+4. (*) Tentative functionalities, not to be included in the POC.
 Included in a complex data exchange scenario

 ## Already Accomplished